- Research Themes

 O|2 building, room 01W01

 I obtained my Bachelor’s degree in Biochemistry from Vilnius University (Vilnius, LT) and Master’s in Molecular Biosciences from Heidelberg University (Heidelberg, DE), where I chose Systems Biology as my Major.
-Both following the mandatory curricula of the studies and driven by my own initiative, I have done internships in institutions like Danish Cancer Research Center (DCRC) or German Cancer Research Center (DKFZ).
-Thus, these form a broad spectrum of activities (both wet-lab and computational) I am capable of performing.
+During the BSc/MSc time I have acquired a broad spectrum of skills (both wet-lab and computational) though multiple internships in places like Danish Cancer Research Center (DCRC), Institute of Biotechnology of Vilnius University, or German Cancer Research Center (DKFZ).

 I joined the Systems Biology Lab in July 2019 as a PhD student with prof. Bas Teusink and prof. Ursula Kummer (Heidelberg University, DE) as the promotors.
 In September 2022, I started as a postdoctoral researcher in the HFSP-funded project on multi-omic metabolic modeling of ant colonies.